ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/009.jpg"
-  height="100%"
+  caption="Karmir Lake in Artavan, appearing to emulate the continents of the world" height="100%"
 %}
-Karmir Lake in Artavan, appearing to emulate the continents of the world

 You can follow our organization, ICAM, on twitter: @IC_ArmenianMyco To see our saved stories in our “highlights” on Instagram visit: @ic_armenian_mycologists